patricklago21/hausKeeper/README.md

 See hausKeepr in action here: https://hauskeepr-mvp.herokuapp.com/

 ### Homepage
 First-time users will land on this page.
-If users click on *Book and Appointment* they will be redirected to login.
-If they are already logged in, then the dashboard screen will be displayed.
+If users clicks on *Book an appointment*, they will be redirected to login.
+If the users are already logged in, then they will be taken to the dashboard.

 ![Homepage](./readme-assets/hauskeepr-homepage.png)

 ### Logging in
-In order to login, users must enter their username and password on this screen.
+In order to login, users must enter username and password on this screen.

 ![Login](./readme-assets/hauskeepr-login.png)

 ### Signing up
-If users are not registered, they will have to sign up first via this page.
+If users are not yet registered, they will have to sign up first via this page.

 ![Signup](./readme-assets/hauskeepr-signup.png)

 ### Searching for a hauskeepr
 On the dashboard page, users can search for a hauskeepr.
 We are using a single-box search, or Google-style searching.
-This feature searches on any field on the hauskeepr record, so users don't have to worry about finding the specific field on which they want to search.
+This feature searches on any field on the hauskeepr record, so users will not have to worry about finding the specific field on which they want to search.

 ![Search](./readme-assets/hauskeepr-search.png)